 disprove the theory.

-At Spark, finding out the true reason for something, and fixing it, will result in success as a "side effect".
+At Hola, finding out the true reason for something, and fixing it, will result in success as a "side effect".
 Therefore, when debating an issue, show the arguments for both sides, as well as your conclusion.
 Your peer in the debate may show more arguments for the other side and eventually cause you to tilt back to the other position.
 Tilt to that other position with pride!

 Proud of changing our mind

 If the sky is not blue - I desire to believe that the sky is not blue.

 What seemed correct yesterday may not seem correct today.
 We commit to tracking the truth, changing as new data becomes available.
 This way progress is not stifled by yesterday's 'truth'.
 We try to have a strong opinion, but are always ready to switch it fast when we have new data, taking pride in changing our mind.

 In a super-fast work environment, we learn new things frequently, and must therefore adapt our opinions accordingly, fully aware that evolution brings success.